- Purpose and Background

 A similar process exists for authorizing access to the course management system, email and share file storage.

 The Security Request Form for Banner access must be completed by the Department manager to authorize, modify or remove user privileges.

 ITS should be notified immediately as soon as an employee is terminated.
 The ITS System Administrator will disable all account access for that employee.

 Administrative information is protected through the vigilant use of user-defined passwords.

 - Changed by the user on-line every one hundred and eighty days

-- Consist of both letters and numbers
+- Consist of letters, numbers and symbols

-- Six characters in length, minimum
+- Eight characters in length, minimum

 - Significantly different from prior passwords